trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 Revisions:

+- Enhancement - Add shortcut to launch About LPub3D window #762
 - Enhancement - Apple silicon arm64 builds #761
 - Change - Custom parts with underscore in the name #730
 - Change - Difference in rendering with native renderer between versions #731